JayKishoreDuvvuri/Playwright-VueJs/README.md

 npm run test:one - For tests only on chrome browser
 ```

-Run tests in Parallel on chrome, firefox, safari, edge, pixel and iOS
+Run tests in Parallel on chrome, firefox, safari, edge, Android and iOS

 ```bash
 npm run test - For tests in parallel on all browsers and mobile view